 Above the bed of coils are multiple comfort layers, typically one or more varieties of foam wrapped in a quilted cover.
 The three main types of foam that you will find are polyfoam, memory foam, and latex foam.

 One of the most important factors to consider when shopping for an innerspring mattress is the type of coils found within.
 Coil type influences what a mattress feels like, how long it lasts, and how much it costs.

-Most of us grew up sleeping on an innerspring mattress, and many continue to do so to this day.
-The firm, springy support is something that you are probably very familiar with.
+The firm, springy support of an innerspring is something that you are probably very familiar with.
 But outside of this bounciness and stable support, every coil mattress is different.

-You have probably noticed how different these mattresses can feel.
-Take an innerspring pillowtop mattress with a comfort layer of conforming memory foam.
+Take an innerspring pillow top mattress with a comfort layer of conforming memory foam for example.
 You will feel the soft give and pressure point relief that comes from these comfort layer materials.

 The benefits of the innerspring mattress make it a solid option for many different types of people.

-People who like a firm mattress tend to find innerspring mattresses comfortable.
+Those who like a firm mattress tend to find innerspring mattresses comfortable.
 Back sleepers and front sleepers, in particular, require a firm mattress to maintain proper spine alignment.
-Some side sleepers will also find an innerspring mattress comfortable, but only if it has a thick comfort layer and, potentially, a pillow-top.
+Some side sleepers will also find an innerspring mattress comfortable, but only if it has a thick comfort layer or a pillow-top.

 Many people who sleep hot find that innerspring mattresses are the best option for their needs.
 Because of the abundant air circulation allowed by the space between the coils, this is the most breathable mattress material.
 This also makes the coil mattress good for those who live in a warm climate without air conditioning.